Spend any time blogging and it won’t be too long before a prospective client might get in touch and ask if you offer ghostwriting services.

 The next thought is usually “what is a ghostwriter?”

 Ghostwriting is yet another type of freelance writing.
 It’s actually a lot more common than you think.
 Not to mention it can pay pretty well too.

 Because we’re going to dig into ghostwriting here and cover the basics.
 Plus, we’ll help show you how to become a ghostwriter.

 But first, check out this video:

 What is a ghostwriter?

 In the most basic sense, ghostwriters create content for a person (or a brand) and that person (or brand) puts their name on it — not yours.

 Ghostwriting is super common and happens all the time across every industry out there.

-You have people who ghostwrite everything from blog posts and books (including self-published Kindle books) to whitepapers, thought pieces, speeches, emails, and social media, among plenty of other options.
+You have people who ghostwrite everything from blog posts and nonfiction books (including self-published Kindle books) to whitepapers, thought pieces, speeches, emails, and social media, among plenty of other options.

 So you’re probably wondering why someone would hire a ghostwriter.